E.ON UK boss calls for competition probe into energy market

-LONDON The chief executive of one of Britain's "big six" energy suppliers called on MPs to launch a competition probe into the country's utility market.
+LONDON The chief executive of one of Britain's "big six" energy suppliers called on lawmakers to launch a competition probe into the country's utility market.

 Soaring energy bills have jumped to the top of the political agenda in Britain since opposition Labour leader Ed Miliband promised to freeze energy bills for 20 months if he wins power in 2015, a proposal the government says is an empty gimmick.